NadinePlatonova/to-do-list/README.md

 # To Do App (pet project)

-_Desktop application where you can add/edit/delete tasks to do and after refreshing your browser page all results will be saved._
+_Web application where you can add/edit/delete tasks to do and after refreshing your browser page all results will be saved._

 ![project demonstration](/demo.gif)